SonnenladenGmbH/tibber_local_lib/README.md

    - Log in with the username `admin` and the noted password.
 You will be presented with a web dashboard.
    - Navigate to the `params` page and locate `webserver-force-enable`.
    - Set `webserver-force-enable` to `true` under the `params` tab, then save the changes and click `Store params to flash` at the bottom of the page.
+   - Remember your nodeId: `http://tibber-host.fritz.box/nodes/` | default is 1
    - Power cycle the bridge.
    - Tibber will still be able to fetch data from the bridge, and now you also have local access 👍.